Prompts

 --force Overwrite local files if they have uncommitted changes.

-Currently, braintrust pull only supports Typescript.
+Currently, braintrust pull only supports TypeScript.

 When you run braintrust pull, you can specify a project name, prompt slug, or version to pull.
 If you don't specify any of these, all prompts across projects will be pulled into a separate file per project.
 For example, if you have a project named Summary